New patterns in high-speed granular flows: Scaling behavior

-{\sl Universal behavior}-- Although these flow regimes exhibit marked difference in terms of structural organization, they surprisingly show common features.
+Although these flow regimes exhibit marked difference in terms of structural organization, they surprisingly show common features.
 First, the transient regime necessary to reach the steady state is well described by a simple exponential saturation for any value of the inclination angle and mass hold-up: $V(t)=V_{L}-\left(V_{L}-V_{0}\right)\exp\left(-t/\tau\right)$, where $V(t)$ is the average streamwise flow velocity at time $t$, $V_{0}$ the initial flow velocity, and $V_{L}$ the limit velocity (see Fig.~\ref{fig:Velocity}a).
 The characteristic time $\tau$ is an increasing function of the mass hold-up and has a non-monotic variation with the inclination angle (see Supplementary Figure~4a).
-This exponential velocity saturation suggests that the flow surprisingly experiences a viscous-like drag force proportional to the velocity (see Supplementary Figure~4b).
+This exponential velocity saturation, observed in all the regimes, suggests that the flow experiences a viscous-like drag force proportional to the velocity (see Supplementary Figure~4b).

-Second, we identify a simple universal dependency of the limit velocity on the mass hold-up and inclination angle: $V_{L}/\tilde{H}^{1/4}\approx A\sin\theta+B$, where $A$ and $B$ are constant coefficients.
+Second, we identify a simple dependency of the limit velocity on the mass hold-up and inclination angle.
+At any fixed angle, the velocity follows a power law $\tilde{H}^\alpha$, with an exponent $\alpha$ weakly dependent of $\theta$ but close to 0.25.
 Figure~\ref{fig:Velocity}b, reports the limit velocity $V_{L}$ rescaled by $\tilde{H}^{1/4}$ versus the inclination angle $\theta$ for various mass holdups.
-A remarkable collapse is observed, given the large diversity of the flow regimes.
-In steady state, the mass flow rate is simply given by $Q=V_{L}\tilde{H}$ such that $Q\propto\tilde{H}^{5/4}$, which is close to the scaling law ($Q\propto\tilde{H}^{3/2}$) obtained experimentally over a smaller range of flow rate $Q$ \cite{Louge_Keast_2001}.\\
+The observed collapse is remarkable given the large diversity of the flow regimes.
+In steady state, the mass flow rate is simply given by $Q=V_{L}\tilde{H}$ such that $Q\propto\tilde{H}^{5/4}$.
+In the configuration of regime~\regimeU, \citep{Louge_Keast_2001} have experimentally measured an exponent $Q\propto\tilde{H}^{3/2}$, which is within the range of exponents shown in Figure~\ref{fig:Velocity}b.\\